leaflet-extras/leaflet-providers/README.md

 ## Providers requiring registration

-In addition the the providers you are free to use, we support some layers which require registration.
+In addition to the providers you are free to use, we support some layers which require registration.

 ### Nokia.